-As of the date hereof, we have 41 employees, including 39 full-time employees and 2 part-time employees.
-Of these, 15 are engaged in full-time research and development and laboratory operations, 19 are engaged in general and administrative functions, 5 are full-time employees engaged in the clinic operation and 2 part-time employees are engaged in sponsored research and development, laboratory operations and legal clerical support.
-As of the date of hereof, 41 of our employees are located in Hong Kong.
-In addition, we have engaged and may continue to engage 33 independent contracted consultants and advisors to assist us with our operations.
+As of the date of this annual report, we have 37 employees, including 36 full-time employees and 1 part-time employee.
+Of these, 12 are engaged in full-time research and development and laboratory operations, 18 are engaged in general and administrative functions, 6 are full-time employees engaged in the clinic operation and 1 part-time employee is engaged in legal clerical support.
+As of the date of annual report, 37 of our employees are located in Hong Kong.
+In addition, we have engaged and may continue to engage 39 independent contracted consultants and advisors to assist us with our operations.
 As our development and commercialization plans and strategies develop, and as we have transitioned into operating as a public company, we will need to establish and maintain effective disclosure and financial controls and make changes in our corporate governance practices.
 We will need to add a significant number of additional managerial, operational, sales, marketing, financial and other personnel with the appropriate public company experience and technical knowledge and we may not successfully recruit and maintain such personnel.
 Future growth will impose significant added responsibilities on members of management, including: